Here It Comes (Doves EP)

-Here It Comes is the third EP from Doves.
-It was the last release on the band's Casino Records label on 2 August 1999 on limited CD and 10" vinyl.
+Here It Comes is the third extended play (EP) by English indie rock band Doves.
+It was released on 2 August 1999 as the last release from the band's Casino Records label.
 Martin Rebelski, the unofficial fourth member of Doves, plays piano on the title track.
-"Here It Comes" also charted on the UK Singles Chart at #73.
+The EP peaked at number 73 on the UK Singles Chart.
+In 2001, lead track "Here It Comes" was serviced to US adult album alternative radio.